At a Glance

 When you’re revising outcomes for an existing course, it can help to think about an assessment that you already have that works really well.
 Why does it work well?
 What do students demonstrate when they complete that assessment?
 (J. Rankin, personal communication, February 16, 2024).

 Tip: When designing an entire course, best practice is to define 5-10 total learning outcomes (McCourt, 2007) with broader scopes.
 For a single unit (or one week, lesson, or session), aim for just 1-3 learning outcomes with narrower scopes.
-Defining the right number of outcomes can help keep the experience manageable for both you and your students.
+Defining the right number of outcomes can help keep the experience manageable for you and your students.

 2.2 Consider AI’s Impact on Learning Outcomes